 Carrots taste the best when they are still small and tender, this will usually be about 12 weeks after sowing.
 Main crop carrots are usually left to become larger and can be stored over the winter months.
 The top of the carrot is usually showing above the soil – or you can slightly uncover the carrot – and that will give you a really good idea of size.

-Top tip: For best taste, pick as soon as the carrots are big enough.
-The bigger they grow the less tasty they are.
+Top tip: For the best taste, pick as soon as the carrots are big enough.
+The bigger they grow, the less tasty they are.